Here’s my guide to Francisco Goya’s so-called “Black Paintings” in Madrid’s Prado Museum.

 Goya’s Black Paintings at the Prado

-We will assume they are his and his alone, as the Prado does.
+We will assume that the Black Paintings are his and his alone, as the Prado does.

 Goya’s Black Paintings are pessimistic images of human suffering, illness, poverty, witchcraft, and nightmarish imagery.
 They can be hard to look at and absorb even now.
 Teresa Vega, an art historian who leads Prado tours, has said: